bottlerocket-os/bottlerocket-test-system/README.md

 ## Development

+See [DEVELOPER](DEVELOPER.md) for an introduction to the framework and start up guide.

 ### Project Structure

 - `model` is the root dependency.
 It includes the CRDs and clients for interacting with them.